trane-project/trane-music/courses/major_scale/lesson_G_flat/exercise_5/back.md

-The note in degree number 5 of the G♭ major scale is D♭.
+The note in degree number 5 of the G♭ Major scale is D♭.